commtech/fscc-linux/README.md

 ## Installing Driver

 ##### Downloading Driver Package
-You can download a pre-built driver package directly from our [website](http://www.commtech-fastcom.com/CommtechSoftware.html).
+You can download a pre-setup driver package directly from our [website](http://www.commtech-fastcom.com/CommtechSoftware.html).

-We recommend users install the driver using the pre-built package above.
+We recommend users install the driver using the pre-setup package above.
 If you would like to make driver modifications, there is a section in the guide that will walk you through getting and building the driver source code.

 ## Quick Start Guide